 Zipper Teeth Reluctantly Closing

 Zipper teeth repair: If you’re having a hard time closing the zipper on your bag or suitcase, it may be due to the teeth getting worn.
 To fix this, you can slightly lubricate the teeth using candle wax or petroleum jelly.
 Just be sure the teeth don’t get clogged up with the lubricant you use.
-Candle wax can also be a remedy for old drawers that stick.

 If your zipper is too long, flapping past the length of your tool bag, you’ll want to cut the zipper to the length you want from the bottom.
 You’ll then need to remove the metal stoppers, from the cut off piece, with pliers, and reattach it where you want it, also with the help of pliers.
 You just need to pry the teeth open, remove and use a little force to reattach the bands in the desired spot.
 If your zipper doesn’t have metal stoppers, you’ll want to use needle and thread to make stopping stitches at the bottom of the zipper.
-You can also check out this tutorial.

-Shortening a Molded-Tooth Zipper
+How to Shorten a Molded-Tooth Zipper

-Shortening a Continuous Coil Zipper
+How to Shorten a Continuous Coil Zipper

 To fix a zipper with a continuous coil (the teeth are a continuous coil of nylon), you should know that you cannot pull out the teeth.
 Instead, you’ll have to cut them out.
 To do this, clip the front part of the coil in half, right before the zipper tape.
 Now, take your top stop and squeeze it above the last tooth until it’s situated in place on each side of the zipper, so that the last piece of the coil is crimped under the top stop.
 You can check out this video, as well.